Top 10 Football Books

 2. The Best Game Ever

-The Best Game Ever takes a look at one of the most notable games to have occurred in NFL history.
-The book reviews the 1958 NFL Championship game between the New York Giants and Baltimore Colts at Yankee Stadium.
-There were 64,000 fans in the stadium and 45 million viewers via television to watch the first sudden-death NFL game.
+The Best Game Ever reviews one of the most notable games to have occurred in NFL history, the 1958 NFL Championship game between the New York Giants and Baltimore Colts.
+There were 64,000 fans in Yankee Stadium and 45 million viewers via television to watch the first sudden-death NFL game.
 At the time, the Colts had the best offense in the league while the Giants had the best defense.
 This novel excellently portrays the effect that this single game had on American football history.
-This game is certainly a sports classic and is a great choice for football fans.

 3. North Dallas Forty

-North Dallas Forty is a classic novel written by former Dallas Cowboys wide receiver, Peter Gent.
-This book dives into the lives of professional football players off the field.
+Written by former Dallas Cowboys wide receiver, Peter Gent, North Dallas Forty is a classic novel that dives into the lives of professional football players off the field.
 It focuses on aging wide receiver Phil Elliot who keeps himself together through the use of painkillers and cortisone.
 This story about a man that wants to grab hold of his glory days is certainly considered one of the best football novels ever written.
-There has also been a movie made based on this book that was released in 1979.
+There has also been a movie based on this book that was released in 1979.

 4. A Fan’s Notes